-A summary of our community involvement can be seen on the Independent Schools Council Schools Together website.
+A summary of our community involvement and other partnership work can be seen on the Independent Schools Council Schools Together website.

 Citizenship Day is an annual event when pupils are encouraged to think carefully about their role as citizens in a variety of communities – our school community, our local community and our global community.
 And not only to think about it – but to do something themselves to contribute their time and talents to benefit the wider community.
 It is always a valuable and insightful day, enjoyed by girls and staff alike, when everyone finishes the day with a better sense of their roles and responsibilities as citizens locally and globally.

 Opera and a Tea Party

 The most recent Citizenship Day took on a different shape than in previous years because so many pupils were involved with the School production of The Phantom of the Opera, both backstage and onstage.
 The solution?
 Our Senior Citizen guests – more than 200 people from the local area, including care homes, churches and day centres – who usually enjoy a tea party with music and sing-alongs, instead had the bonus of seeing our Phantom production as well as enjoying a tea party!

 As ever, Year 7 pupils became bakers and pastry chefs for the day, creating a wonderful variety of cakes, biscuits and table decorations for our visitors.

 Junior pupils had a day of wideranging activities, including creating take-home gifts of handmade coasters for our guests and then distributing them, beautifully wrapped, at the end of the Phantom performance.